Housing Benefit and Council Tax Reduction

-You Must state within your appeal:
+You must state within your appeal:

 - The date of the benefit decision you are disputing

-- The grounds for your appeal, (providing any supporting documentation where applicable)
+- The grounds for your appeal (providing any supporting documentation where applicable)

-- Sign and date your appeal
+- A signature and date of your appeal

 The letter should be addressed to The Benefit Supervisor.